akbarmridho/if3310-wbd-soap/README.md

 ## Service information

 - Mysql was run on port 3307
-- Soap service was run on port 3001
+- Soap service was run on port 3001 at endpoint `/subscriberservice`
 - Mailhog SMTP server was run on port 1025
 - Mailhog HTTP server was run on port 8025